 Instructions

-- Allow the Divinity Candy to set at room temperature, then store in an airtight container for up to 5 days.
+• Allow the candy to set at room temperature, then store in an airtight container for up to 5 days.
 Enjoy!

 Nutrition